 This was a hands-to-the-grounds climb at times, much steeper than the initial climb of Joe’s Canyon Trail.
 And that’s when I ran out of water.

 Now, I knew that I was probably on the right track to get back to Joe’s Canyon Trail.
 That was almost a guarantee.
 I mean, there weren’t that many wrong turns to make and the paper map that I kept nervously checking was pretty clear.
-But it’s still disconcerting to run out of water and to not know exactly where you are.
+But it’s still disconcerting to run out of water and not know exactly where you are.

 I started having feelings of panic.
-I had turned off my phone to preserve battery and perused through my GoPro footage to better familiarize myself with the trail.
+I had turned off my phone to preserve the battery and perused through my GoPro footage to better familiarize myself with the trail.
 That’s when I finally came across a sign that I had seen before.
 I knew I was back on the right trail.

 I will never cut it close on my water supply again.
 And I am forever grateful to my dad for supplying me with a little survival kit.
 The knowledge that I had this kit helped me from panicking further.